The Ripple Effect of Suicide

 If someone’s life is at risk or you do not feel like you can keep someone else safe, please call 999 or take them to your nearest A&E. Don’t leave them, keep them safe.

 If you need emotional support, take note of the following FREE numbers:

-Visit our help and support pages for resources, signposting, and information about our 1-2-1 and group mental health services.
+Visit our What we Offer page for information about our 1-2-1 and group mental health services.

 Huge thanks to our blogger, who preferred to write anonymously to protect the identity of family members.